geraldosequeira/escambo/README.md

 ## EscamboApp

-**Note**: Acting as a facilitator in the development of the Ruby On Rails course with Faculade Fael students.
+**Note**: Acting as a facilitator in the development of the Ruby On Rails course with College Fael students.

 This application is based on systems of buying and selling products online.